slatedocs/slate/source/index.md

 # Quiz Response (IDAnalytics)

+The response to this request is an application response containing the newly updated application.
+Note that the response may, depending on the response from ID Analytics and your configuration within the eDNA platform, contain a further set of “challenge” questions that should once again be passed back to the consumer for answers.

-> The following URLs are used to return a customer’s response to a set of out of wallet questions returned either by a merchant or consumer application respectively.
+> The following URLs are used to return a customer’s response to a set of out of wallet questions returned either by a merchant or consumer application respectively:

 ```code
 https://edna.identitymind.com/im/account/merchant/<appid>/quizresponse (POST)